TaxTips.ca

 This is the safest option.
 You need to pay off your debt before you retire, and by paying it more quickly you have guaranteed savings.
 However, in the long run you should be better off by investing in RRSPs as long as the return on your RRSPs is higher than the interest rate on your debt.
 See our RRSP vs Mortgage Calculator.

-2. Use it to invest in RRSPs, and use the tax savings as extra payments on your debt.
+2. Use your pay yourself first money to invest in RRSPs, and use the tax savings as extra payments on your debt.

 This option is also relatively safe, but you will experience some volatility in the stock market.
 You can slowly start learning about investing.

-3. Use it to invest in RRSPs, and use the tax savings to contribute to your RRSP.
+3. Use your pay yourself first money to invest in RRSPs, and use the tax savings to contribute to your RRSP.

 If you earn $60,000 per year and contribute $6,000 (10% of your earnings), if your marginal tax rate is 30% you will get $1,800 in tax savings.
 When you contribute the $1,800 to your RRSP it will generate another $540 of tax savings.
 When you contribute the $540, it will generate another $162 of tax savings, etc., etc......